palashmon/JavaScript30/README.md

 ### Day 30: 20 Feb 2017
 **Thoughts:** Finally finished #JavaScript30 Day 30 Whack A Mole 🔨 challenge.
 It was fun learning experience.
 Highly recommend the entire course.
+**Demo:** You can play the game [here](https://palashmon.github.io/JavaScript30/Challenges/Day%2030%20-%20Whack%20A%20Mole/) and keep the audio on for some fun.

 ## Note